braedynl/CSE231-020-SS20/README.md

 # CSE231 - Introduction to Programming I
 This repository is for CSE231 - Introduction to Programming I, Section 023 for Fall 2020 at Michigan State University.
 It includes all presentations and example code used during my in-class lab.
-Usage of this repository is **completely optional**.
-Everything on here can be found on the main course website, with an exception for my lab presentations (though they're not much different from the ones Dr. Enbody gives the TAs).
+Usage of this repository is **optional**.
+Almost everything on here can be found on the main course website.

 Main Course Website: https://web.cse.msu.edu/~cse231/